znoxx/tbng2/README.md

 # curl https://get.docker.com |sh
 # pip3 install docker-compose
 ```
+Do not forget to add yourself to "docker" group and re-login to use docker without root credentials.

 One can skip python-related packages, gcc and make install, if docker-compose installed not via pip, but via pre-build binary from [official source](https://github.com/docker/compose)

-* For AP support -- identify network interface to use for AP (LAN) and internet acess (WAN).
+* For AP support -- identify network interface to use for AP (LAN) and internet access (WAN).

 ### Building docker images